mm80843/T3.5/docs/Article/PBN__Article_342.md

 # __Readiness Assessment of Green Building Certification Systems for Residential Buildings during Pandemics__

-## Year of publication

-2021

-## Title of the article

-Readiness Assessment of Green Building Certification Systems for Residential Buildings during Pandemics

-## DOI of the article

-10.3390/su13020460

 ## Referenced by other articles

 * [Pandemic stricken cities on lockdown.
 Where are our planning and design professionals [now, then and into the future]?](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_147.md)